Manaswa-S/SynqKriya-Optim-Server/README.md

 - Independent scalability per service
 - Delta-based decision propagation to reduce noise and recomputation
 - Built as a production-oriented backend system

----

-### Scope & Positioning

-This repository focuses on:
-- systems engineering
-- data pipelines
-- service coordination
-- real-time ingestion and persistence

-It intentionally does **not** include:
+- It intentionally does **not** include:
-- ML model training
-- ML inference logic
+    - ML models
     - traffic optimization algorithms

-Those components interact with this system externally.
+    - Those components interact with this system externally.

 ---